This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Carving knife and fork – For slicing off pieces of ham to place on the platter.

-- Small saucepan – To make the 5-minute Pineapple Sauce.
+- Saucepan – To make the 5-minute Pineapple Sauce or Cranberry Orange Sauce.

-- Gravy boat – Or a serving bowl with small ladle.
+- Gravy boat – Or a serving bowl with small ladle for the optional sauce.

 How to Cook a Spiral Ham in a Crockpot